HwWobbe/WipHww/README.md

 # 2021.09:
 * Removing content from this file.
-* a new workflow is emerging from using DoDo and Tasks for eMail.
+* a new workflow is emerging from using ToDo and Tasks for eMail.
 * * limitation are being tested; currently at the level of indexing almost 10,000 emails
 * * * results are impresive in ways that need to be documented, prior to further experimentation
 * * Talk / Discourse evaluation is underway within TiddlyWiki contexts